 Can a Tan Last For Years?

-Although tans don’t and will not naturally last for years, there are methods that will make your tan last longer than usual.
+Although tans don’t and will not naturally last for years on their own, there are factors and methods that will make your tan last longer than usual.

 This includes: